The most famous Tape-Echo Unit in Britain, and possibly in the

 Website to see the latest incarnation.

-The path that the Copicat has taken since
+The path that the Copicat and its derivatives have taken

-1958 is illustrated by reference to its model variants listed below:
+since 1960 is illustrated by reference to the model variants listed below:

 for the playback heads instead of the push buttons.
 There is a picture of

 Charlie holding Serial No 0001, on his website.

 Both this (Serial # 110) and the one that Charlie is holding in the picture